Khan22020/AF3005-Programming-for-Finance-Assignments/Assignment 2/Readme.md

 ## 📂 GitHub Repository & Documentation

 ### 📌 Project Overview
 This project is developed as part of the **AF3005 – Programming for Finance** course under the guidance of **Dr. Usama Arshad**.
-The application provides financial analysis tools, data visualization, and calculations essential for financial decision-making.

-### 🚀 Features
+The application is designed to assist individuals and businesses in making better financial decisions by offering various financial modules with real-time data visualization and analysis.

+### 🔍 Key Functionalities:
+- **Loan Processing Module:**
+  - Loan eligibility checker based on employment status, income, and credit score.
+  - EMI (Equated Monthly Installment) calculator with interest rate differentiation.
+  - Detailed loan repayment schedule with interactive charts.

+- **Investment Risk Analysis:**
+  - Assessment of portfolio risk based on historical stock returns.
+  - Classification into high, medium, or low-risk investments.
+  - Interactive visualization of stock return distributions.

+- **Currency Exchange Rate Tracker:**
+  - Real-time tracking of currency exchange rates.
+  - Graphical representation of exchange rate trends.
+  - Predictive modeling for exchange rate forecasting.

+- **Financial Dashboard:**
-- Interactive financial dashboards
+  - Consolidated insights into various financial metrics.
-- Data visualization using charts and graphs
-- Real-time financial data integration (if applicable)
+  - Data-driven decision-making with professional visualization.
-- User-friendly interface
+  - User-friendly and intuitive interface for business and personal finance.

-- Built using **Streamlit & Python**
+Built using **Streamlit & Python**, this project ensures a seamless and interactive user experience while leveraging financial principles to offer practical solutions.

 ---